 Using a grout line produces a traditional, more formal look, while the drystack (i.e., no grout line) technique produces a more rustic look that is very popular these days.
 Our Cobblestone, Hackett, and Ledgestone styles can be installed with or without a grout line according to your aesthetic preference.
 Our QuickFit product can only be drystacked.
 Our Fieldstone and River Rock styles cannot be drystacked due to the shape irregularities inherent in these styles.

 A scratch coat is a thin layer of masonry mortar that is applied to the lath wire and allowed to dry overnight.
 This creates a hard, flat, smooth surface to attach the stones to.
 While there is no universal agreement on the necessity of a scratch coat, most professional installers use one.
 A good reason for this is that sometimes the lath can buckle if it is not secured very snugly to the wall surface, and if it does buckle, the movement can cause a newly placed stone to fall off the wall.
-Another reason is that it can be difficult to place stones—especially the Ledgestone style units—in those areas where two pieces of lath overlap.
-So the scratch coat can make the installation process go a bit more smoothly, but as far as the structural soundness of your project is concerned, a scratch coat is really optional.
+Another reason is that it can be difficult to place stone units—especially Ledgestone units—in areas where two pieces of lath overlap.
+So the scratch coat can make the installation process go a bit more smoothly.
+But as far as the structural soundness of your project is concerned, a scratch coat is really optional.

 Manufactured stone installation requires a bit more time than brick, but substantially less time than natural stone.
 As a general guideline, a seasoned installation professional can cover about 100 to 150 square feet of surface area per day.